 • Loss of hearing

 Research has shown that acupuncture reduces nausea and vomiting after surgery and chemotherapy, and it can also relieve pain.
-Researchers don’t fully understand how acupuncture works, but speculate that it may aid the body’s natural pain-killing chemicals, or it may affect how you release chemicals that regulate blood pressure and flow.
-Acupuncture has increasingly been integrated into pediatric health care, and although numerous studies have been published, its safety and efficacy for patients with cerebral palsy is still uncertain.
+Researchers don’t fully understand how acupuncture works but speculate that it may aid the body’s natural pain-killing chemicals, or it may affect how you release chemicals that regulate blood pressure and flow.
+Acupuncture has increasingly been integrated into pediatric health care, and although numerous studies have been published, its safety and efficacy for patients with cerebral palsy are still uncertain.

 Alternative approaches to healing and relief are becoming increasingly more common in the treatment of many illnesses and conditions, including CP.
-Many alternative therapies are considered low risk, which is what makes them appealing to families and caregivers of children with CP.
-However, some treatments, like dietary supplements or essential oils—including all-natural herbal products—may be dangerous by themselves or interact with other products or medications.
-Parents of children with CP should always discuss alternative therapies with their doctor in the search for providing the best care and quality of life for their children.
+They can help manage pain in addition to medication, manage certain impairments, and increase the quality of life for the child and their family.
+Many alternative therapies are considered low risk, which is partially what makes them appealing to families and caregivers of children with CP.
+Some families turn to these alternative therapies after hearing success stories, or simply because of their belief in more natural therapies.

 Reviewed by: